GetCider/zoobac_documentation/README.md

-# ZOOBAC INSTALALTION GUIDE
+# ZOOBAC INSTALATION GUIDE

-> ***This instruction assumes that all actions for preparing a usb flash drive will be performed in the Windows operating system.***
+> ***This instruction assumes that all actions for preparing a USB flash drive will be performed in the Windows operating system.***
 ____